cborodi/ACO-Drone-2D/README.md

 After computing the minimum distances between sensors and the paths, the problem reduces to a Travelling Salesman Problem in a complete graph.

+The graphical user interface is implemented using the pygame module.